 Sollus Northwest Administrative Fellowship Program

 Yakima Valley Farm Workers Clinic's (YVFWC) Sollus Northwest Administrative Fellowship is a 12-month program providing extensive exposure to the management and unique dynamics of a Federally Qualified Health Center.

 The program is specifically intended for recent (less than 37 months from the program's start month) master level graduates from an accredited school.
 Candidates should have a desire and commitment to serve underserved populations with an emphasis on the Latino population.

 You are also encouraged to apply if you will complete your master's degree by our August, 2019 start date.

 Under the guidance of an executive mentor and direct supervisor, the fellow gains hands-on experience, knowledge, and skills to become a successful leader in any healthcare setting, with a special emphasis in community health.
 The fellowship is a salaried and benefited position.
 Two fellowship slots are available for the 2019-2020 class.

 The fellowship has four key components:

 During the orientation phase, the fellow will have an intensive orientation to federally qualified health centers, Yakima Valley Farm Workers Clinic, and the unique needs of our target population.
 Orientation will include tours of YVFWC sites.

-The majority of the fellowship will be spent on track focused work.
+The majority of the fellowship will be spent on track focused work (see fellowship track descriptions above).
 The fellow will be matched to an executive mentor to develop projects, key deadlines, and deliverables.

 Rotational Short Term Projects

 The rotational model allows the fellow to gain exposure outside their assigned fellowship track.
 These experiences can include shadowing senior level management, supervisory experience, planning/design process, and departmental improvement projects in human resources, clinical operations, program operations, quality, managed care, and finance.

 Self-Directed Community Service

 Community service is at the heart of what we do.
 Throughout the duration of the fellowship, the fellow will participate in community service projects involving our target patient base.

 The Administrative Fellowship Program has the following goals:

 - Broaden the diversity of administrative and professional personnel among community health organizations.

 How to Apply